-October 17 marked the beginning of a period of mourning.
+October 17 marked the beginning of a period of mourning for the late monarch.
 The body of Cambodia’s beloved King Father Norodom Sihanouk, who had died of a heart attack two days earlier in Beijing, had been brought home to rest and lie in state.

-Tens of thousands of Cambodians have come out in the sweltering heat this week to offer their respects, including many elderly survivors of the tragic Khmer Rouge period, lining the broad boulevards of this former French protectorate, all the way from the airport on the outskirts of the capital to the Royal Palace in the heart of the city.
+Tens of thousands of Cambodians came out in the sweltering heat to offer their respects, including many elderly survivors of the brutal Khmer Rouge.
+They lined the broad boulevards of this former French protectorate, all the way from the airport on the outskirts of the capital to the Royal Palace in the heart of the old city.

 Near me, an elderly bald Buddhist nun, her head bowed so low her chin touched the tips of her tiny wrinkled hands, clasped together tightly to her chest, sat serenely on the scorching concrete softly chanting a prayer.